frouioui/tagenal/docs/setup-jaeger.md

 # Setup Jaeger

 This section will cover how to setup the `observability` namespace of our kubernetes cluster.
-We are going to use Jaeger.

 ## Setup Jaeger